1Aditya7/Linear-Regression-to-Predict-the-Nifty50/README.md

 # Linear Regression to Predict the Nifty50

 ## 1. Introduction
 This project aims to predict stock prices using historical closing prices from the National Stock Exchange of India (NSE) data retrieved from Yahoo Finance.
-I will utilize the linear regression to model the relationship between time (as represented by an integer index) and stock prices.
+I utilized linear regression to model the relationship between time (represented by an integer index) and stock prices.
 This README provides an overview of the methodology, exploratory data analysis (EDA), results, and conclusions drawn from the analysis.

 ## 2. Methodology
 We collected stock price data for the NSE using the Yahoo Finance library, focusing on the historical closing prices for analysis.
 The choice of closing prices as the independent feature is justified by their significance in financial analysis, reflecting the final consensus price of the stock for the trading day.
 Closing prices are commonly used in technical analysis due to their perceived stability and reliability, making them suitable for predictive modeling.